 Trying to quit after an addiction to alcohol or drugs is very difficult.
 In addition, denying strong cravings and dealing with withdrawal symptoms alone makes it even harder.
-A person’s unsuccessful attempts can lead to relapse.
-They stand a greater chance by developing coping mechanisms for withdrawal from alcohol or drugs.
+A person’s unsuccessful attempts can often lead them to relapse.
+They stand a greater chance by developing the proper coping mechanisms for withdrawal from alcohol or drugs.

 The Importance of Coping Mechanisms for Withdrawal

 Getting clean after abusing substances is hard work for any person.
 They must begin to understand how their choice of turning to drugs or alcohol impacts their life.
 Breaking a bad habit is one thing.
 Uncovering the emotional, mental and physical reasons for addiction is another.
 The person must challenge old beliefs and learn new ways of living.